My Approach to Helping

 If you struggle to find peace in your professional, social, romantic, or home life, I might be a helpful resource.
 You may be experiencing depression and anxiety in connection with your relationships, a life-altering event, or simply the difficulty that goes along with the past repeating itself.
 Whatever your struggle may be, therapy can help.

 I offer a kind, safe, creative, and collaborative therapeutic environment, promoting a deep sense of self-acceptance for those seeking to improve their quality of life and relationships.
-Uncovering value, meaning, new perspective, hope, confidence, and joy is attainable through a therapeutic process of self-discovery and meaning-making.
+Uncovering value, meaning, new perspective, hope, confidence, and joy is possible through a therapeutic process of self-discovery and meaning-making.
 I look forward to getting to know you!

 More Info About My Practice